Here at Immanuel Christian School, we teach Frogstreet & ABeka curriculum from our Early Learning Center (Infants-K4)

 Purpose

-You want methods and materials that work.
-That’s what you’ll find with A Beka Book—comprehensive, quality curriculum and materials written from a Christian perspective.
-Now more than ever, each child needs a strong foundation in both academics and character; we’re here to help homeschooling families and Christian schools of all sizes give their students the knowledge and skills they need.
+Now more than ever, each child needs a strong foundation in both academics and character; we’re here to help our families give their students the knowledge and skills they need.
+We strive to not only teach information on what to think, but challenge students on how to think.

 Distinctives